 The appropriateness of the proposed project has been examined with respect to its consistency with goals and policies of the Fresno General Plan and the McLane Community Plan; its compatibility with surrounding existing or proposed uses; and its avoidance or mitigation of potentially significant adverse environmental impacts.
 These factors have been evaluated as described above and by the accompanying environmental assessment.
-Upon consideration of this evaluation, it can be concluded that Rezone Application No. P19-00801; Annexation Application No. P19-00843; Planned Development Permit Application No. P19-00846; and, Vesting Tentative Tract Map Nos.
-6201/UGM & 6235/UGM are appropriate for the project site.
+The proposed project does not meet the findings for denial per the Subdivision Map Act (California Government Code §§ 66400, et seq.) and concludes that the required findings contained within Section 15-3309, 15-5812 and 15-5905 et seq. of the FMC can be made.
+Upon consideration of this evaluation, it can be concluded that Vesting Tentative Tract Map No. 6201 and Vesting Tentative Tract Map No. 6235 are appropriate for the project site.